This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Note: You can reuse the expired promo codes in a new promotion.

-Single User Singe Use A single user can use the code and it expires after using one time.
+Single User Singe Use A single user can use the code and it expires after using it one time.

 Single User N-time Use A single user can use the code and it expires after a defined number of times as specified in “Maximum usage count“.
 The field “Maximum usage count” is mandatory.